 Robert Dykes.
 Since the Closing, Mr. Dykes has served as a member of the Board.
 Prior to Cipher, Mr. Dykes served as Director of Bitfury Group Limited (UK) from 2014 until 2020 and was on the advisory board of Bitfury Top HoldCo from 2020 until 2021.
 From 2008 to 2013, Mr. Dykes served as the Chief Financial Officer, Executive Vice President and Principal Accounting Officer of VeriFone Systems, Inc., company specializing in retail credit card payment systems.
 He has more than 30 years of operational management experience, and an established reputation in building world-class organizations.
-He served as the Chief Financial Officer and Executive Vice President, Business Operations of Juniper Networks Inc., from 2005 to 2007.
-Mr. Dykes served as the Chief Financial Officer of Flextronics International Ltd., from 1997 to 2004.
-From 1988 to 1997, Mr. Dykes served as the Executive Vice President of Worldwide Operations and Chief Financial Officer of Symantec Corporation.
+He served as the Chief Financial Officer of Flextronics International Ltd., from 1997 to 2004.
+From 1988 to 1997, Mr. Dykes served as the Executive Vice President of Symantec Corporation.
 Mr. Dykes holds a Bachelor of Commerce and Administration Degree from Victoria University in Wellington, New Zealand.
 We believe that Mr. Dykes is well qualified to serve on our board of directors due to his extensive corporate finance and management experience and his overall public company experience.